 You cannot take out funeral cover once you have reached the age of 65, so it is important to take this cover before you reach this age and keep it in place when you retire because you may not be able to buy a policy when you are over this age.

-Disability cover and income protection after requirement
+Disability cover after retirement

 Occupation-based disability insurance is meant to replace your salary when you cannot earn because of a disability.
 Because you are no longer working when you retire, occupation-based disability insurance falls away.